Develop your export strategy

 Textiles Scotland, through being part of UKFT, delivers the Tradeshow Access Programme (TAP) from the Department for International Trade (DIT) fashion and textile companies.

-Scottish companies are potentially eligible for up to six TAP grants in the lifetime of their company or brand.
+Scottish companies are potentially eligible for up to six TAP grants in the lifetime of their company.
 The grants are usually approx. £1,200 towards the direct show costs.
-Grants are usually applied for through UKFT approximately three months before the show and paid out, once the exhibitor has shown and demonstrated full payment to the organiser, usually two months after the show.
+Grants are usually applied for through UKFT approximately three months before the show opens and paid out within 2 months of the show closing, provided the grant applicant has shown evidence of full payment to the organiser for stand space related costs.

 There is a limited number of grants each season and we are expected to justify the use of public funding by show and by exhibitor.
 We are required to confirm whether the company is ready to export and whether the brand represents a good return on investment (ROI) for the taxpayer.
 The company is also now required to share detailed financial details of the business which may have been secured or may be likely in the 18/24 months following the show.